How Do You Book a Capitalized Software Journal Entry?

 - If the company is an income tax payer (profitable) there is an R&D credit from the IRS.
 There are also new payroll tax credits for companies that are relatively young and don’t have gross receipts over a certain threshold.
 Your journal entries and underlying documentation will help your tax preparer make a claim for this real cash back.

-Reconciliation (click here for 3 best practice Excel reconciliation templates)
+Reconciliation (click here for 3 helpful Excel reconciliation templates)

 - Keep a running list of additions and disposals by project